nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-16-simple_ctf.md

 ![screenshot11](../assets/images/simple_ctf/screenshot11.png)

 The exploit repeats the SQL injection, checking for the response to determine whether the character from the dictionary used is correct, before moving on to the next position.
-In the end, we will successfully obtain the username!
+This goes on until we form the entire username!

 ![screenshot13](../assets/images/simple_ctf/screenshot13.png)